nginxinc/nginx-basics-workshops/labs/lab2/readme.md

     ```

-1. Quit VI and save your file, and test your NGINX config ( using `nginx -t`).
+1. Save your file, and test your NGINX config by running  `nginx -t`command from within the container.

     **Uh oh - what happened?**  Did you figure out the error?
 You can't actually have 2 default servers in NGINX - that makes sense, right ?

-1. Go back and edit line #7 wiht the `listen` parameter in www2.example.com.conf, and remove the `default_server` parameter, save and exit VI again.
+1. Go back and edit line #7 with the `listen` parameter in www2.example.com.conf, and remove the `default_server` parameter, save the file again.

-1. Now the `nginx -t` should be successful, so go ahead a reload NGINX.
+1. Now the `nginx -t` should be successful, so go ahead a reload NGINX by running `nginx -s reload` command within the container.

-1. Test access to the second website, using curl to the same IP address:
+1. Test access to the second website, using curl:

     ```bash
-    # inside the container
-    curl 172.18.0.2

-    # from outside
+     # Run curl from outside of container
      curl 127.0.0.1
     ```

 >BUT WAIT!
 Curl is still going to the FIRST website - why ??